jacky-lee/r1-connect-demo-Android/README.md

 #1.
 System Requirements
 The R1 Connect SDK supports all mobile and tablet devices running Android 2.3 and above.
+Google Play Service must be 4.0 or above.
 The downloadable directory (see below "[a.
-Import Files](#a-import-files)") contains the library of the R1 Connect SDK for Android.
+Import Files](#a-import-files)") contains library of the R1 Connect SDK for Android.

-// TODO - ADAM, Update the download link above.

 #2.
 SDK Initialization